 It's been 40 years since the adoption of Title IX, the gender equity law that changed college athletics for both women and men.
 Commenting on the law's future, Frank Deford says that as women dominate college rolls, football fans might be in for a rude shock.

-Melissa Block speaks with our regular political commentators, E.J.
-Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
-They discuss allegations that Mitt Romney bullied some of his prep school classmates.
+Audie Cornish speaks with our regular political commentators, E.J.
+Dionne of The Washington Post and Brookings Institution, and Linda Chavez, a syndicated columnist.
+They discuss President Obama's new deportation policy and the economy.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.